 - Those who will die regardless of whether they receive emergency treatment or not.

 Although triage is most commonly used in disasters involving a large number of victims, it can also be applied in any emergency situation with more than two casualties.
 In fact, the system is normally used in classifying patients in the emergency department of health facilities.
-Advanced first aid courses offered by organizations such as the Red Cross often include triage in the training.
+Advanced first aid courses offered by organizations such as the workplace approved often include triage in the training.

 What is S.T.A.R.T?